10 Must Have Blog Photography Props for Gorgeous Styled Photographs

 #4 PEDESTAL STANDS

 Another way to add dimension to an object or group of objects you are photographing is by adding height.
 Pedestal stands are my favorite way to add height to a subject.
 I keep a handful in my studio and use a few more in my home for decorating.
-They are also very useful for keeping counter tops or desktops clean by placing a group of items you use often on the top.
+They happen to be very useful for keeping counter tops or desktops clean by placing a group of items you use often on the top.

 #5 RAW INGREDIENTS